facebookarchive/caffe2/_docs/getting-started/centos.md

 export LD_LIBRARY_PATY=/opt/nvidia/cuda/lib64:/usr/local/bin
 ```

 Almost done.
-Now you need to clone Caffe2 repo and build it:
+Now you need to clone Caffe2 repo and build it (note: update the `-j8` with your system's number of processors; to check this, run `nproc` from the terminal.):

 ```
-git clone --recursive https://github.com/caffe2/caffe2 cd caffe2
+git clone --recursive https://github.com/caffe2/caffe2 cd caffe2 && mkdir build
-make
-cd build
+cd build && cmake3 ..
-make install
+sudo make -j8 install
 ```

 #### Test it out!